Slow Cooker Taco Soup

 - Fresh chopped cilantro – for a fresh, flavorful garnish, chop up some fresh cilantro and sprinkle it on top.

-- How long will leftover soup last in the refrigerator?
-This soup will stay good, stored in an airtight container in the refrigerator, for up to 5 days.
+- To store: Place any leftover cooked taco soup in an airtight container in the refrigerator, for up to 5 days.

-- How do you freeze taco soup?
-This recipe feeds 8 people, if you’re making it for only 2 or 4 people, you can easily freeze the rest to use later.
-Simply place the soup you want to freeze in freezer-safe plastic bags or plastic containers and place in the freezer for up to 6 months.
+- To freeze: This recipe feeds 8 people, if you’re making it for only 2 or 4 people, you can easily freeze the rest to eat later.
+Simply place the soup you want to freeze in freezer-safe plastic bags, mason jars or plastic containers and place in the freezer for up to 6 months.
 Be sure to leave 1 inch of space in the container for the soup to expand in the freezer.

 What to serve with the soup

 Growing up, we would serve tortilla chips on the side and I would dip the chips into the taco soup.
 This is still one of my favorite ways to eat the soup!

 As an adult, I’ve served the soup with both Jalapeno Cheddar Cornbread and Jalapeno Cheddar Focaccia Bread.
 I just love the combination of jalapeno and cheddar cheese breads dipped into this yummy taco soup!

 You could also serve it with chips and any of the following homemade dips!

 - Grilled Pineapple Tomatillo Guacamole